Xastir/Xastir/README.GIT.md

-# Git Instructions for Xastir developers and developers
+# Git Instructions for Xastir users and developers

 For those who think git might be a bit too complicated to deal with, here are (I think) the minimal commands.

 # Basics for USERS: